 Wash and pat dry the okra and chop it in 1 inch pieces.

-Pour 1 tbsp of mustard oil and let it smoke.
+Pour one tablespoon of mustard oil to the wok and and allow it smoke.

-Saute for half a minute and add the okra.
-Cook on low flame till the okra is done.
+Add the okra.
+Cook on low flame, stirring occasionally, till the okra is done.